axibase/atsd/rule-engine/notifications/README.md

 ### Error Handling

-The notification request is executed successfully if the endpoint returns `200` (OK) status code.
+The notification request is executed successfully if the endpoint returns HTTP `200 OK` status code.

 **No retry** is attempted in case of error.
 If the notification fails, the rule engine writes an `ERROR` event in the `atsd.log` and stores a corresponding messages with `CRITICAL` severity in the database.